arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/About-device-status-in-Arduino-Cloud.md

 After uploading your sketch, it may take a few minutes before the status changes to Online.

+> [!NOTE]
-> **Note:** Device status is not supported by the LoRa communication protocol, and is not available for MKR WAN 1300, MKR WAN 1310, and other LoRa devices.
+> Device status is not supported by the LoRa communication protocol, and is not available for MKR WAN 1300, MKR WAN 1310, and other LoRa devices.

 ## Further reading